 The SteelSeries Engine app has a good amount of customization options, although not as many as with other SteelSeries headphones.
 It has a 6-band EQ instead of a 10-band EQ, like what you get with higher-end models like the SteelSeries Arctis Pro GameDAC.
 The app also allows for sidetone, or mic monitoring, enabling you to hear your own voice through the headphones.

 These headphones aren't Bluetooth compatible.

-These headphones connect via their USB-C dongle and have good enough range and latency for you to play PC games without noticing a delay.
-Also, the dongle can be used with an Android phone that has a USB-C port.
-With our Android phone, we measured 80 feet of range and 49ms of latency.
+These headphones have a great non-Bluetooth wireless performance.
+They connect via their USB-C dongle and have low enough latency for you to play PC games without noticing a delay.

 These headphones can be used wired with a typical 1/8" TRRS cable, which is included in the box.
 Unfortunately, they don't support audio via their micro-USB charging cable.

 You can use this headset wired to your Xbox One controller with a typical 1/8" TRRS cable.
 You'll need to get the Xbox variant if you want to use it wirelessly with this console.

 This headset has a USB-C dongle that can be used on PCs and Android phones that have the appropriate jack.
 It also comes with a USB-A cable that acts as both an adapter and an extender.